radar-blip/gretch/README.md

 ## gretch

-Shell script made with bash for linux mint.
+Shell script made for Linux Mint.
-Run from terminal to display system information in Linux Mint.
+This can be run from your terminal to display your systems information.

-Information displayed includes:
+Displayed information includes:

 OS
 Version